patternfly/patternfly-a11y/README.md

 ## As a global package
 You can install patternfly-a11y as a global package to build out a report anywhere.
-Because the full patternfly-a11y report uses components that have a peer dependency on react, there is an extra step involved in installing its peer dependencies
+Because the full patternfly-a11y report uses components that have a peer dependency on react, there is an extra step involved in installing its peer dependencies.
 ```
 yarn global add @patternfly/patternfly-a11y
 yarn global add install-peerdeps